 - Strain the must through cheesecloth or thick fabric.
 Squeeze the pulp till dry.

 - Add citric acid and 150 grams of sugar to pure juice and stir.
-Pour the juice into a fermentation vessel.
+Pour the juice into a fermentation container.
 Fill it up to a maximum of 75% of the volume so that there is enough space left for sugar and foam.
-Install an air lock of any design on the neck of the container.
-You can also use a medical glove with a needle-pierced hole in one finger.
-Leave the filled container in a dark place with temperature of 20-28°C until the fermentation process is finished.
+Install an airlock of any design on the neck of the container.
+Leave the filled container in a dark place with a temperature of 20-28°C until the fermentation process is finished.

 - After the fermentation is over, gently decant the fermented wine into another container.
 Taste it and add more sugar to sweeten the taste if needed (optional).
 You can also increase ABV by adding vodka or alcohol in amounts of 2-15% of the wine volume.
 Increasing the ABV prolongs shelf life but makes the taste harsher.